roytang/blog/content/quotes/tic.md

 ### 211

-<jaeger> i'm going to put the ff in an email reply:
+&lt;jaeger&gt; i'm going to put the ff in an email reply:

-<jaeger> Technically speaking, we have not implemented anything like this before; we just like to pretend we can do it when we respond to presales.
+&lt;jaeger&gt; Technically speaking, we have not implemented anything like this before; we just like to pretend we can do it when we respond to presales.

-<jaeger> too snarky?
+&lt;jaeger&gt; too snarky?

-<jaeger> but it's the truth!
+&lt;jaeger&gt; but it's the truth!

 ---

 ### 212

-<jaeger> hindi kasi natin triny talaga sa proposals
+&lt;jaeger&gt; hindi kasi natin triny talaga sa proposals

-<jaeger> we just literally pretend that we can do it
+&lt;jaeger&gt; we just literally pretend that we can do it

 ---